-One of my children had a hard time remembering which way the numbers 6 and 3 were supposed to go, so I designed a number writing practice sheet that proved to be a huge help in correcting those mistakes.
+One of my children had a hard time remembering which way the numbers 6 and 3 were supposed to go.
+So I designed a number writing practice sheet that proved to be a huge help in correcting those mistakes.

 I tried to group the letters made with similar strokes together.
 Here’s the one for letters that begin with a counterclockwise circle.

-… loop it back and all the way around.” (for o)
+- o: “start at the dot, then loop it back and all the way around”

-- a: “start at the dot, then loop it around, back up and down.” (for a)
+- a: “start at the dot, then loop it around, back up and down”

-- d: “start at the dot, then loop it around, way up and down.” (for d)
+- d: “start at the dot, then loop it around, way up and down”

-- g: “start at the dot, then loop it around, back up and down, then curve it under.” (for g)
+- g: “start at the dot, then loop it around, back up and down, then curve it under”

-- q: “start at the dot, then loop it around, back up and down, then kick it over.” (for q)
+- q: “start at the dot, then loop it around, back up and down, then kick it over”

 The trick is to write the entire letter without lifting your pencil (except to dot the i or cross the t).
 Teach your child to retrace the bottom part of the letter before adding the hump(s): “Go down, then straight back up, over, and down again.”

-Next comes a page of some more troublesome letters combining downstrokes and curves.
+Here is a page of some more troublesome letters combining downstrokes and curves.

 The hardest for us has always been b.
 Remember: “b starts at the top and goes straight down, then bounces back up and around.”
 And of course, p is made in a similar way: “p starts in the middle and goes way down, then bounces way up and around.”